mattvernon/relayer-kit/README.md

 ![Dharma Relayer Kit](public/dharma_relayer_banner.png)

 The Dharma Relayer Kit is the definitive starting point for building a business on top of [Dharma Protocol](https://dharma.io/).

 The Kit lets anyone become a crypto entrepreneur with the press of a button.
 No bank account required.

-Features include:
+Getting started is simple:

--   :money_with_wings: Collect real cryptocurrency through relayer fees
+-   👩‍💻 Fork the repo
--   :rocket: Deploy to Heroku instantly
+-   🎨 Define your own style with our unopinionated React components
--   :art: Define your own style with our unopinionated React components
+-   🚀 Deploy to He roku
--   :computer: Hack using the world's most accessible programming language: JavaScript
+-   💸 Collect real cryptocurrency through relayer fees

 The Dharma Relayer Kit allows you &mdash; the entrepreneur &mdash; to focus on your business, and not the blockchain.